keren1231998/Knesset-Offensive-Prediction/README.md

+# Reasearch Question:
-How does party affiliation influence the use of confrontational versus cooperative language in verbal exchanges between Knesset members during parliamentary debates?
+How party affiliation affects the tone of discourse and interactions between Knesset members in debates?

 ## Pipeline Steps